accelerator74/SxGeo/README.md

  * Gets the city's longitude
  *
  * @param ip			Ip to determine the city longitude.
- * @return				The result of the latitude, 0 if latitude is not found */ native float SxGeoLongitude(const char[] ip);
+ * @return				The result of the longitude, 0 if longitude is not found */ native float SxGeoLongitude(const char[] ip);